mrfarhanakram/SPA-APEX/README.md

+#### Introduction to SPA - Single Page Application
+A **single-page application (SPA)** is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
+These days SPAs are in high demand due to **Smoother user experience** as compared to traditional method.
+SPAs can provide a more seamless and engaging user experience by allowing users to interact with the application without having to wait for pages to load.

 # SPA-APEX (Single Page Application in Oracle Apex)
-SPA-Apex make enables the Oracle Apex developers to build the Single Page Application in Oracle Apex 23.1.
+SPA-Apex make enables the Oracle Apex developers to build the applications similar to Single Page Application.
+This is not trully SPA, but user experience will be similar.

 Here is the list of files and their purposes: